blastomussa/blastomussa/README.md

-Azure Cloud Engineer @ UMass Chan
+Azure Cloud Engineer @ UMass Med

 ## About Me 👨‍💻

 Hi Everyone 👋,

 My name is Joe courtney and I am an IT systems engineer from Massachussetts.
 I currently work for UMass Chan Medical School as a Cloud Engineer.
-I have a passion for working with APIs and cloud technologies and I am Currently honing my IaC skills with Terraform and my API skills with Python 😎
+I have a passion for working with APIs and cloud technologies.
+Currently honing my IaC skills with Terraform and my API skills with Python 😎

 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-blasto-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/joseph-courtney)